WojciechMatuszewski/bedrock-chat-with-document/README.md

 - The AWS Console does not help at all with debugging failed `IngestKnowledgeBaseDocuments` job.

   - You will see them listed as "failed", but the UI fails to displays the _reason_ for the failure :C

+- **AWS stories S3 object metadata keys in _all lowercase_**.

+  - For example, `originalFileName` becomes `originalfilename`.

+- When ingesting documents into Bedrock, I had to change the name of the file from `data.txt` to `data`.
+Otherwise, when trying to ingest metadata for that file, Bedrock would reject files named `data.txt.metadata.json`.

+- **The `.metadata.json` file has to have specific structure**.
+There must be `metadataAttributes` key containing the attributes.
+Otherwise it won't work!

+TODO: Is there a way to have Bedrock emit an event when document ingestion is done?